JGN1722/CalculatorGames/README.md

 # CalculatorGames
 a collection of games for the Numworks graphic calculator.
-Note that every file listed here is available on my numworks profile: https://my.numworks.com/python/come-delfini-thibaudet
+Note that every file listed here is available on [my numworks profile](https://my.numworks.com/python/come-delfini-thibaudet)

 ## Bad Guys shooter
 Bad guys shooter is a 3D First-Person-Shooter with animated ennemies.
 It uses a simple but powerful [raycasting](https://en.wikipedia.org/wiki/Ray_casting) algorithm to render